rstudio/r2d3/README.md

   - `width` — The current width of the container
   - `height` — The current height of the container
   - `options` — Additional options provided by the user

+When you are learning D3 or translating D3 examples for use with R it’s important to keep in mind that D3 examples will generally include code to load data, create an SVG or other root element, and establish a width and height for the visualization.

+On the other hand with **r2d3**, these variables are *provided automatically* so do not need to be created.
+The reasons these variables are provided automatically are:

+1)  So that you can dynamically bind data from R to visualizations; and

+2)  So that **r2d3** can automatically handle dynamic resizing for your visualization.
+Most D3 examples have a static size.
+This if fine for an example but not very robust for including the visualization within a report, dashboard, or application.

 ## D3 Preview